 The Ultimate Travel Beauty Packing List and Kit for Backpackers

 This post (the one that marries my two passions) was always going to be my very first.
-But as I transitioned from my London life to minimalism, I quickly realised I needed to put time into 'legit' backpacking before regaling the interwebs with all my travel beauty and makeup tips and tricks.
-I wanted to endure all the backpacking highs and lows so I could advise on which beauty products really work, which ones are the best multitaskers and which ones simply add unnecessary weight to your backpack.
+But as I transitioned from my London life to travel minimalism, I quickly realised I needed to put time into 'legit' backpacking before regaling the interwebs with all my travel beauty and makeup tips and tricks.
+I wanted to endure all the backpacking highs and lows to advise on which beauty products really work, which ones are the best at multi-tasking and which ones simply add unnecessary weight to your backpack.

-Six months in, I can confidently say that I've suffered enough crispy beach hair days, moisture-sucking long-haul flights and toenail-breaking hikes to truly provide you with the ultimate packing checklist for all your travel beauty needs.
-I've done my best to strike a balance between keeping things practical (and easily packable) but also sufficiently luxe to nurture your body and get your glam on when the mood (or night) strikes.
+Nearly one year in, I can confidently say that I've suffered enough crispy beach hair days, moisture-sucking long-haul flights and toenail-breaking hikes to truly provide you with the ultimate packing checklist for all your travel beauty needs.
+I've done my best to strike a balance between keeping things practical (and easily packable) but also sufficiently helpful to nurture your body and get your glam on when the mood (or night) strikes.

 1. Muji travel hanging pouch: This bag is brilliantly designed.
-It's got all the right compartments, zips and hooks you need to house and organise everything from travel bottles to tweezers to lipstick.
-It also has a hanger (that hides into the bag itself) that comes in handy when you need to hang your stuff and keep it clean in a grim hostel.
+It's got all the right compartments, zips and hooks you'll need to house and organise everything from travel bottles to tweezers to lipsticks.
+It also has a hanger (that slots neatly into the bag itself) that comes in handy when you need to hang your stuff in the hostel.

-Now, Pro travel beauty tip no. 1: decant everything you can.
+Pro travel beauty tip #1: Decant everything you can.
 This doesn't apply to makeup but things like shampoos, body lotions and hair oils can all be decanted into small, lightweight bottles.
-Most high-end beauty brands have beautiful packaging but it's usually heavy or impractically designed.
+Most high-end beauty brands have beautiful packaging but it's usually quite heavy or impractically designed.
 Shift to lighter travel containers and save yourself from extra weight.